clarioncbbii/clarioncbbii/README.md

 ## ✨ Hey, I'm Nene ✨

-- 😄 I am a National Account Manager (SaaS) turned Full Stack Developer.
+- 😄 I'm an Account Manager (SaaS) turned Full Stack Developer.
+O, how the tables have turned!
 - 🔭 I’m currently working on completing the <a href="https://techeducators.co.uk/" rel="nofollow">Tech Educators</a> Software Development Bootcamp.
 - 🌱 I’m working on expanding my tech stack with HTML/CSS/JavaScript and much, much more.
 - 📫 You can reach me on <a href="https://www.linkedin.com/in/nene-nnoruka/" rel="nofollow">LinkedIn</a>.
-- ⚡ Fun fact: I enjoy cooking, baking, sewing, gardening ... the simple things in life.
+- ⚡ I enjoy cooking, baking, sewing, gardening ... the simple things in life.
 <!--
 **clarioncbbii/clarioncbbii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.